The bus pulled over to the curb. Outside, a woman with bright pink hair was securing a large black pug in its carrier purse.

 In the morning, there are golden outlines of mountains poking out from the clouds.
 Roses line every street and the air smells like the country.

-All the hard work and dream pursuit, it’s great.
-But it’s even better when you’re doing it among friends.
+All the hard work and the pursuit of a dream: it’s great.
+But it’s even better when you’re doing it with friends.